 - Creating an action plan

-A key factor associated with successfully completing high school is parent involvement (Rumberger, et al., 1990) and parental academic support (Alfaro, et al., 2006).
-Juntos promotes these factors and helps parents and youth understand the considerable economic benefits of graduating from high school and participating in higher education.
+A key factor associated with school success is parent involvement (Rumberger, et al., 1990) and parental academic support (Alfaro, et al., 2006).
+Juntos promotes these factors and helps parents and youth realize the long-term benefits of graduating from high school and participating in higher education.
 Watch the Juntos overview to learn more about the program in Iowa.